ggilmore/livestreamerFM/README.md

 -~~add basic parsing of url so that there is an url -> audio_option matching~~ Done.

--add support for windows and linux (this involves figuring out how to look through the path maybe)
+-add support for windows and linux (this involves figuring out how to look through the path maybe), will involve some refactoring

 -write basic webui